Always (2025 film): Production

 Always was developed as a co-production between the United States, France, China and Taiwan.
 The film received development support from several documentary labs, including Docs by the Sea.
 It also received funding support from IDA, BIP TV, the Docs up fund granted during dok.incubator Workshop, CNC and DMZ Rough Cut Pitch.

 Director Chen began filming Always in 2018 when Youbin was 8 years old, and continued documenting his life until 2024.
 The seven-year production timeline allowed Chen and his team to capture Gong's gradual transition from childhood to adolescence.

 Producer Lin shielded the team from harsh industry feedback, allowing them to stay focused on creation.
 During the 2024 dok.incubator workshop, they invited Taiwanese editor I-Chu Lin to join.
 Director Chen described the collaboration as rewarding, noting that good teamwork comes from listening, experimenting, and letting results speak rather than imposing one's own logic.

 Release

 Always had its world premiere at the CPH:DOX on 15 March 2025, where it competed in the DOX:Award International Competition and was awarded the top prize.
-In April 2025, it made its North America premiere at Hot Docs Canadian International Festival in Toronto.
+In April 2025, it made its North America premiere at Hot Docs Canadian International Documentary Festival in Toronto.
 The following month is screened screened in Spain at DocsBarcelona, where it received the AMMAC Montage Award, and also the Jeonju International Film Festival in South Korea, where it won Best Picture Prize in the International Competition.
 In June 2025, the film had its Australian premiere at Sydney Film Festival.

 On 18 August 2025, Always was announced as part of the Best Documentary Feature Film lineup at the 21st Camden International Film Festival, where it will have U.S. premiere.
 On 3 September 2025, it was selected to screen in the Documentary Competition at BFI London Film Festival.